hosainnet/hosain.net/_posts/2015-02-07-getting-started-with-android-development-using-groovy-2.4-and-android-studio.markdown

 * Gradle build task fails due to lint errors:

-    If you run './gradlew clean build' in your project's root directory, it'll fail with a "InvalidPackage: Package not included in Android" lint error - [full error message](http://pastebin.com/raw.php?i=jtPwcFyE).
+    If you run './gradlew clean build' in your project's root directory, it'll fail with an InvalidPackage lint error - [full error message](http://pastebin.com/raw.php?i=jtPwcFyE).

     It seems like some of the base Groovy classes make calls to unsupported java code which Android doesn't like.